-- Meclozine is available as tablets, and in New Zealand, meclozine can be purchased from a pharmacy without a prescription.
+In New Zealand, meclozine is available as tablets that can be purchased from a pharmacy without a prescription.

-- The usual dose of meclozine is 2 tablets (25 milligrams) once a day.
+- The usual dose of meclozine is 2 tablets once a day.

 - Some people may need higher doses, up to 4 tablets once a day.

-- For motion sickness, it should be taken the night before travel or 1 hour before travel.
+- To prevent motion sickness, meclozine is best taken the night before you travel or 1 hour before travel.

-- Although you can wait to take meclozine when the feeling of sickness start, it does not work as well.
+- You can wait to take meclozine when the feeling of sickness starts, but it does not work as well.

 - Take meclozine with a glass of water.

-- You can take it with or without food.
+- You can take meclozine with or without food.

 - If you forget your dose, take it as soon as you remember that day.
 But, if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.